ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 This way we could also exploit more sequential memory access patterns in the vocabulary.

 # Improved Implementation (Contribution)
 The CONSTRUCT query export pipeline is implemented as four sequential phases, each with a single responsibility.
-The diagram below gives an overview.
-The sections that follow describe each phase in detail.
+The diagram below shows the data flow between the four phases.\
+The left side shows the CONSTRUCT clause (triple patterns) feeding into template preprocessing; the right side shows the WHERE clause result (`IdTable`, `LocalVocab`) being partitioned into row batches.
+The two streams meet inside `ConstructTripleGenerator`, where variable resolution, triple instantiation, and formatting takes place.
 ![Data flow diagram](img/data-flow.svg)
 ### Phase 1 — Template preprocessing (ConstructTemplatePreprocessor)
+This corresponds to the *Template Preprocessing* box in the upper-left of the diagram.

 `ConstructTemplatePreprocessor::preprocess` transforms the raw `GraphTerm` triples from the CONSTRUCT clause into a `PreprocessedConstructTemplate`.
 A `GraphTerm` can be a `Literal`, a `BlankNode`, an `Iri`, or a `Variable`.
 Each